 For more information about current interest rates, applications and counseling information, please go to www.studentloans.gov

 Private Alternative Loans

-Private Alternative Loans Information
+For more information, please go to Private Alternative Loans Information

 Faulkner State Community College offers several types of scholarships to beginning freshmen students.
 The Scholarship Committee awards scholarships for proven performance in academics, leadership, athletics, cheerleading, and performing arts.
 Detailed information and applications for scholarships may be obtained through the Office of Financial Aid.
 Students applying for any type of scholarship must file the FAFSA in order to qualify for the scholarship award.
 Only citizens of the United States or resident aliens are eligible for Institutional Scholarships.

 High school valedictorians, salutatorians, National Merit finalists, and National Merit semifinalists may be offered scholarships to attend Faulkner State Community College.
 The Scholarship Committee actively recruits student scholars with a proven academic track record.
 The College fosters quality education and welcomes the opportunity to assist promising scholars, regardless of their chosen fields of study.
 Students awarded academic scholarships are designated “Presidential Scholars.”

 Additional scholarships are offered each year to outstanding athletes.
 Faulkner State Community College has developed an impressive intercollegiate reputation over the past years and strives to maintain its lead in athletic programs.

 Cheerleading and Mascot scholarships are awarded annually to students who exhibit outstanding cheerleading abilities and skills.
 The Faulkner State Community College Cheerleaders